legalsylvain/openupgrade-extra-tools/README.rst

 Get all the opened PRs defined in the issue "Migration to version xx"

 For each PR:

-* if all the dependencies are marked as "done" (or "nothing to do")
+* if all the dependencies are marked as "done" (or "nothing to do"):
     * remove the label 'Blocked by dependency' (if set)
     * set the label 'Dependency OK'

-* else,
+* else:
     * remove the label 'Dependency OK' (if set)
     * set the label 'Blocked by dependency'